Friday, March 22, 2013

 Trisomy Tea

-Well I can’t WAIT any more!
+A very special friend, Cindy Chamberlin, is running a very simple fundraiser that I would encourage everyone to consider joining, and it will only cost you $5!
+Here is her message:Well I can’t WAIT any more!
 March is Trisomy Awareness Month.
 In honor of our daughter, Jordan Elizabeth Chamberlin, I will be having a fund raiser to support Hope for Trisomy, Now I Lay Me Down to Sleep, and our local families that have experienced a loss by selling “Tea Cups”.

 Each Tea Cup is $5.00 (see picture below) and includes a special bag of tea.
 They can be mailed within the US for an additional 46 cents (and of course can be picked up/dropped off locally).
 Message me if you live out of the US and we can work something out!!!!

-Each Tea Cup is $5.00 (see picture below) and includes a special bag of tea.
+Because Jordan had Trisomy 18; $3.18 of each cup sold will go to Hope for Trisomy, $1.00 to NILMDTS, and the rest to stay locally in the hopes of having a larger ceremony on October 15 (National Pregnancy and Infant Loss Day).
+I can accept cash, check, and paypal.
+Let me know if you have any questions.
+My goal is to sell at least 200!
+I’m so excited to raise awareness and continue to celebrate what Jordan means to us!!!
+Thank you for your help and support!Each Tea Cup is $5.00 (see picture below) and includes a special bag of tea.
 They can be mailed within the US for an additional 46 cents (and of course can be picked up/dropped off locally).
 Message me if you live out of the US and we can work something out!!!!Because Jordan had Trisomy 18; $3.18 of each cup sold will go to Hope for Trisomy, $1.00 to NILMDTS, and the rest to stay locally in the hopes of having a larger ceremony on October 15 (National Pregnancy and Infant Loss Day).
 I can accept cash, check, and paypal.
 Let me know if you have any questions.
 My goal is to sell at least 200!
 I’m so excited to raise awareness and continue to celebrate what Jordan means to us!!!
 Thank you for your help and support!

 This is what the Trisomy Tea awareness "tea cup" looks like.
 To order a tea cup, please send a donation (or order request to receive a pre-order invoice) of $5.46 for each cup to the following paypal account: cynster@suddenlink.net.
 Provide your total tea cup order and your mailing address. $3.18 goes to Hope for Trisomy, $1 to NILMDTS, $.82 to a local WV effort for National Pregnancy and Infant Loss Day on 10/15, and $.46 for shipping costs.
-Thank you for your support!
+Thank you for your support! |

 This is Jordan's Gemma's Bear from Hope for Trisomy.
 Your donation to Trisomy Tea helps us fund Hope for Trisomy's Gemma and Payton bear gifts to families facing a trisomy diagnosis or a milestone birthday.
 We receive heart-warming comments from families that receive our bears.
-For more information about the bear programs, please see hopefortrisomy.org.
+For more information about the bear programs, please see hopefortrisomy.org. |

-Cindy and her beautiful Jordan.
+Cindy and her beautiful Jordan. |

 Getting Down With Chromosomes

-Day 4 Share
+Day 4 Share:

 On our 4th day of MARCHING into TRISOMY AWARENESS MONTH, we are going to share an interesting FACT about chromosomes.
 We all have learned that Trisomy is a chromosome disorder, but does everyone know what a chromosome is?
 A chromosome is a threadlike strand of DNA in the cell nucleus that carries the genes in a linear order.
 Each chromosome carries genes that contain the hereditary material that controls the growth and characteristics of the body.
 There are 46 chromosomes in each human cell organized in 23 pairs, of which 22 pairs are similar in appearance but differ at the molecular level.
 Here is the interesting fact; the chromosomes are designated by a number beginning with chromosome 1 being the longest, followed by chromosome 2, etc. So as the numbers get higher, the chromosome gets smaller as you can see in the sample picture.
-Share because you Care. ♥
+Share because you Care. ♥Day 5 Share:

 On our 5th day of MARCHING into TRISOMY AWARENESS MONTH, we are going to share a little more about chromosomes.
 Did you know that a chromosome has ARMS?
 Well...it does.
 All human chromosomes have 2 arms -- a short arm and a long arm -- that are separated from each other only by the centromere, the point at which the chromosome is attached to the spindle during cell division.
 The short arm is termed the "p arm" while the long arm of the chromosome is termed the "q arm."
 The symbol "p" was chosen to designate the short arm because "p" stands for "petit", "small" in French.
 The letter "q" was selected to signify the long arm merely because "q" is the next letter in the alphabet.
-Share because you Care. ♥
+Share because you Care. ♥Sunday, March 3, 2013

 Trisomy Awareness - SHARE because you CARE!